 Now that we have to pay for bags in shops this one can add up quite quickly.

-It takes up no space or weight to carry a couple of carrier bags in your handbag when you are out and about.
+It takes up no space or weight to carry a couple of canvas shopping bags in your handbag when you’re out and about.

-In the UK we are not very good at asking for discounts, but more and more shops are willing to discount or offer something extra if they get your business.
+In the UK we’re not very good at asking for discounts, but more and more shops are willing to discount or offer something extra if they get your business.

 You won’t know what you could have got if you don’t ask….